Enseed/Season/README.md

 Season is a C++ json serializer and deserializer based on the Reflect API:
  - Reflect parses target .h files and generate introspection structures
  - Season uses the instrospection structures to generate json strings

+Once set up correctly in Visual Studio, adding fields in the .h file is automatically picked up by Season and require no extra work.

 Season currently support writing the following types to json format:
  - Basic types (char, int, float, double, boolean, etc.)
  - std::string and const char *